 |Walsh, James W. "Jimmy"||Field Section|

 |Waters, B H||Hostel|

 |Weekes, Ron||Engineering Section|

 |Zappas, Mike R||Field Husbandry|

-News about former Staff members
+News about former members of teaching Staff, farm, administration and hostel

 E. C. Rex Ade

 Edwin Clifford Rex Ade was born at Bonda Mission in Inyanga in 1949 which was probably the only place that could be described as being “like a hospital” anywhere close to Inyanga – probably still is.
 We owned a farm there growing apples and did some Dairy.

 I was the youngest of a pretty huge lot of “Ades” being his, hers and “not sure”.
 Most of the children were of the female variety – not sure whether that was a good or bad thing.
 My eldest brother, actually half-brother, was in Course 5 at Gwebi and ended up being a very successful tobacco farmer in Banket.
 The family is quite seriously separated, mainly through political problems, but also because of the wide variety of ages - I was once introduced to an opposition tennis player at Wedza who turned out to be one of my elder sisters!